Estimating the Local Learning Coefficient

 - Over many steps, the iterates approximate samples from a posterior distribution proportional to \(\exp(-nL_n(w))\).

-- Tempering: we don’t want the true posterior, we want a hot version at inverse temperature \(\beta^*=1/\log n\).
+- Tempering: we don’t want the true posterior; we want a hot version with inverse temperature \(\beta^*=1/\log n\).
 That just means multiplying the gradient term by \(\beta^*\).

 So the update is: